MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - Listen to feedback on the [Office 365 ](https://go.microsoft.com/fwlink/p/?linkid=860047) space on the Microsoft Tech Community and in the admin feedback tool.

-- Update [Office 365 Roadmap](https://go.microsoft.com/fwlink/?LinkID=529454) statuses and add new features.
+- Update [Microsoft 365 Roadmap](https://go.microsoft.com/fwlink/?LinkID=529454) statuses and add new features.

 Customer's role